CliMA/DARPA-ACTM/docs/src/index.md

 ### Code repositories and data libraries associated with the project

 The code-base for carrying out this research is part of the CLiMA [model](https://github.com/CliMA).
 This code is distributed among a large number of packages, and several of these are interacting to provide a modeling and learning framework in this project.
-The algorithm starts with a current parameter set (green $\theta$) which is passed to the model to produce closures ($\varepsilon$, $\delta$).
+The algorithm starts with a current parameter set (green $\theta$) which is passed to the model to produce closures ($\epsilon$, $\delta$).
 Using these closures the EDMF model computes profiles of observed variables which are used to compute a loss.
 The loss informs the inversion algorithm which predicts a better set of parameters (orange $\theta$) and so on until the loss value converges.

 Package                                     | Purpose
 --------------------------------------------|--------------------------------------------------------